Unprecedented flooding hits Iran, forces village evacuations

 The head of the judiciary, Ebrahim Raisi, said that officials who mishandled the disaster and caused the death of civilians could face prosecution, Fars news agency reported.

+At least 23 people have been confirmed dead, officials said, and more than 200 sustained injuries.

 The flood has blocked a highway in eastern Tehran, state media said.

 Videos posted on social media showed cars driving in flooded roads in southeast districts of the capital.
 Reuters could not verify the authenticity of the videos.

 Iran is celebrating the Nowrouz new year holidays, a time when many families travel around the country, but police asked people to avoid unnecessary journeys.